 Which variety of seed or transplant should I choose?

-The best advice in choosing seeds or choosing transplants is to choose varieties that have quick gestation times.
+The best advice to follow is to choose seed or transplant varieties that have a quick gestation times.
 Veggies that will produce within 60 days are the easiest to grow in Phoenix.

 If you are starting from seeds help your plants get a head start and soak the seeds the night before planting.
 Soaking reduces the seed’s germination time.